Vitamin D cured my joint pain and I will tell you how it works for me. Because it helps me so much, I want to share my story with you here.

 Known as the sunshine vitamin, Vitamin D3 comes mainly from the sun’s midday rays called ultraviolet B.

 In one sun exposure, you can get your daily needs, as long as your skin is bare.
 And, as long as you aren’t in the northern hemisphere.
 Remember, skin cancer is a real concern, so use caution.
-But moderate sun exposure has more benefits than risks for overall health.
+However moderate sun exposure has more benefits than risks for overall health.

 Vitamin D is also found in small amounts in foods like wild salmon, other oily fish, liver, grass-fed meats, and mushrooms.
 Food manufacturers also sprinkle a bit in foods like milk and cereals.